-If equipped, the innovative gyro stabilizer (See fig. 3.44.1) is located aft of the fuel tank in the center of the cockpit.
+If equipped, the innovative gyro stabilizer is located above the fuel tank in the center of the cockpit.

 The stabilizer uses gyroscopic principals to reduce boat roll motions in waves and wakes independent of boat speed.
 The stabilizer eliminates the risk of motion sickness and safely walking around the deck in rough water.